 In your case, Chloe, the worst-case scenario is happening now.
 It might not be fun in the moment, but in hindsight, it will be liberating.

 What’s not liberating: a shame spiral.
 “I suggest being gentle with yourself in those early days,” says Liz Weston, a certified financial planner and columnist at NerdWallet.
 “I’ve been laid off twice, and both times there were signs that it was coming, but it was still an enormous shock.”
-If your friends offer to take you out for a consolatory dinner, by all means, pick a restaurant.
 It’s normal to be upset; give yourself a minute.

 Next, clean house.
 Look at all your expenses — literally, make a list — and figure out what’s cuttable.
 “What are the fixed costs that you must pay (rent, utilities, etc.), and what are the variable costs that you can immediately eliminate (Netflix, shopping, restaurants)?” asks Kristin O’Keeffe Merrick, a financial advisor at Raymond James Wealth Management.
 “Getting rid of the nonessentials will help from a monetary point of view, as well as make you feel like you have some control over the situation.”
-Give yourself the dignity of executing those financial trims before you’re up against a wall — it feels much better to make them by choice.
+Execute those financial trims before you’re up against a wall — it feels much better to make them by choice.

 Meanwhile, milk your former job for all it’s worth.
 Go to the dentist and the doctor and get all your checkups while you still have health benefits.
 Make nice with the HR department and your ex-colleagues.
 “No flaming your employer or co-workers on social media, or anywhere else that leaves a record,” says Weston.
 “You don’t want to do anything that could make your situation worse.”
 Also, read the fine print on your severance package: When will you receive payment, and exactly how much will it be?
 Depending on its timing, you may qualify for unemployment benefits.
 Contact your local claims center to find out (ideally as soon as possible, because the process may take several weeks).